SiliconLabs/wfx-linux-driver/README.md

     pds_compress YOUR.pds.in /sys/kernel/debug/ieee80211/phy*/wfx/send_pds

+## Send arbitray HIF request to chip

+For debug purpose (and only for this purpose please), driver provides a way to send arbitrary HIF request to chip.
+Thus, data written to file `/sys/kernel/debug/ieee80211/phy*/wfx/send_hif_msg` will be sent directly to Ineo.
+For exemple:

+    echo -en "\x18\x00\x2b\x00\x04\x01\x01\x01\x00\x00\x01\x00\x0a\x32\x28\x48\x8c\x96\x6c\x02\x4c\x1d\x4c\x1d" | tee /sys/kernel/debug/ieee80211/phy*/wfx/send_hif_msg

+Payload should include HIF header containing message length and command id.

+Data must be sent in one call.
+In example above, `tee` is mandatory else `echo` tend to send string in multiple parts (it split data on `\n`).

+Write will fail only if request is malformatted.
+So, it succeed even if firmware returns an error.
+It is possible to get confirmation returned by request by reading `send_hif_msg` after writing it (without closing it).
+This process is difficult to support in shell.

+Obviously, User is responsible of consequence of this data to driver behavior.
+For exemple, sending a Tx request using this interface won't work.

+If user want run exemple above with `sudo`, he must take care that pattern `phy*` won't work.

 ### Enable/Disable UAPSD

 For some tests, UAPSD is required.
 To get it, you need a kernel compiled with